Center for the Advancement of Multicultural Perspectives on Social Sciences, Arts, and Humanities (CAMPSSAH) Scholars

 Assistant Professor, Department of Music

 Juan Diego Díaz is an Ethnomusicologist with a geographic research interest is in Africa and its diaspora, particularly Brazil and West Africa.
-He studies how African diasporic musics circulate and transform across the Atlantic and how they serve individuals and communities in identity formation.
+He studies how African diasporic music circulates and transforms across the Atlantic and how they serve individuals and communities in identity formation.
 He is currently working on a book manuscript on the musical construction of Afro-diasporic identities in Northern Brazil.
 His articles appear in journals such as Ethnomusicology, Ethnomusicology Forum, and Analytical Approaches to World Music.
 Currently he leads a Capoeira Angola ensemble at UC Davis.

 Professor of Law, School of Law